 Queen's reseachers have access to our online library of over 100,000 journals and 800,000 ebooks and may also request curbside book pickup or copyright-compliant scans via Omni.

-Two research librarians are available in the Education Library and/or via email to answer any questions you may have about our collections or to assist you with your literature searches.
-We are happy for you to drop in for quick questions or to make an appointment for deeper investigations into the research literature or to map our a research strategy.
+Two research librarians have offices in the Education Library and are available to answer questions about our collections or to assist you with your literature searches.
+Drop in with quick questions or make an appointment for deeper investigations into the research literature or to map out a research strategy.
+We welcome your questions: